O-1 Visas for Aliens of Extraordinary Ability

 O-1 visas are available to aliens of extraordinary ability in the sciences, arts, education, business or athletics which has been demonstrated by sustained national or international acclaim.
 O-1 visa holders are not required to maintain foreign residence abroad.
 They are allowed to have double intent, meaning they are permitted to apply for lawful permanent residency (green card) while in O-1 status.

-How We Can Help: Before becoming a lawyer, firm’s managing attorney, Anna Valentini, Esq. studied art at a major European university.
+How We Can Help: Before becoming a lawyer, firm’s principle, Anna Valentini, Esq. studied art at a major European university.
 Her substantial training in art puts her in a unique position to present your artistic achievements to USCIS in a way that educates an adjudicating officer about your field while highlighting your significance in it.

 Schedule a consultation with O-1 Immigration Lawyer Valentini Law Offices, PLLC phone: (212) 213-8275 61 Broadway, Suite 2505, New York 10006 (By appointment only)